GUELIANEBelkacem/EtherealOpenCollective/README.md

 - The Explore page

 ## Account Page
-In the Account page, you'll be able to see you personal account, as well as have the ability to recharge you balance
+In the Account page, you'll be able to see your personal account, as well as have the ability to recharge your balance
 ![](example_pics/account.PNG)

-**all you transactions will be deducted from this balance**
+**all your transactions will be deducted from this balance**

-you also have the ability to view and manage you company (add memebers..)
+you also have the ability to view and manage your company (add memebers..)
 ![](example_pics/company.PNG)

-and finally you can create projects, add memebers as well as start **bounties** for the bugs that you want fixed
+and finally you can create projects, add members as well as start **bounties** for the bugs that you want fixed
 ![](example_pics/project.PNG)
 you can also see a recap of all the associated projects, owned by others and of which you're a member

-## Expolore Page
+## Explore Page
 On the explore page, you'll find a list with all the other users
 ![](example_pics/all_users.PNG)